 Tips for Migrating Content Off of Your Legacy CMS

-Software packages are available to help automate the inventory process, but be careful with this; using automation is most effective when content can be mapped exactly to the new system, so be intentional with your approach.
+Software packages are available to help automate the inventory process.
+However, be careful with this; automation is most effective when content is mapped precisely to the new system, so be intentional with your approach.

 Identify resources and form a plan

-Make sure that you have a good sense of how much the migration will cost as well as any potential risks.
-You want to be sure that all aspects of this project are thoroughly reviewed and appropriate resources are identified at each stage.
+Make sure you have a good grasp on how much the migration will cost, as well as any potential risks.
+You want to be certain you thoroughly review all aspects of this project and identify appropriate resources at each stage.

-The team that you put together should have experience with content migration and a clear vision of your goals.
-To ensure a smooth transition, define a project schedule that connects the various roles with communication and documentation plans will ensure a smooth transition.
-And always have a backup plan, just in case the migration fails.
+The team you put together should have experience with content migration and a clear understanding of your goals.
+To ensure a smooth transition, define a project schedule that connects to various roles with communication and documentation plans.

 Make communication a priority throughout the project